Etherscan

 An explorer that allows researchers to track wallets, transactions and more on the Ethereum blockchain.

 Ethereum is a blockchain-based network.
 Its native cryptocurrency Ether (ETH) is currently the second-largest cryptocurrency in terms of value.
-Open source researchers can use Etherscan to look up data on the Ethereum blockchain, for instance addresses, transactions, and more.
+Open source researchers can use Etherscan to look up data on the Ethereum blockchain, for instance addresses, transactions, smart contracts and more.

 By typing any Ether address in the search bar, researchers get an overview of the current balance of the wallet’s assets in Ether and USD, the dates when the first and the last transactions were sent and an overview of all transactions.